 We want to get to know you not only as a soccer player but also as a person, so don’t hesitate to email us with updates about high school classes, soccer, and other activities going on in your life.

-If you have a DVD or game film, mail to:
+If you have a DVD or game film, please mail it to:

-We would love to have you on campus for a day visit to see all that Redlands has to offer.
+3. Visit Campus: We would love to have you on campus for a day visit to see all that Redlands has to offer.
 During your visit, you will be able to enjoy a campus tour, meet with admissions, and talk with the coaching staff about our soccer program.
-If interested, please contact Coach DelGuercio at firstname.lastname@example.org or 909-748-8441 to schedule a visit.
+If interested, please contact Coach Puchalski at firstname.lastname@example.org or 909-748-8441 to schedule a visit.